 I provide both residential and commercial design as well as consulting services.
 I am interested in, and driven by the concept of sustainability and care for our local ecosystem.
 By incorporating native plants and sustainable practices such as low water use into my designs, I help you contribute to the health and balance of our environment.
 Your payback is a lower water bill and less work!
 The more we work with nature instead of against it, the easier the task!

 My range of services include residential landscape design (front yard design, backyard design or both), commercial landscape design, informal design sketches, illustrative site plans, horticultural consultation and related services.
-Drawing on my design education and knowledge of Texas native plants, I create outdoor rooms that are both inviting and easy to maintain.
-With good design and the right plant palette, I create a "sense of place" in your landscape.
+Drawing from my design education and knowledge of Texas native plants, I create outdoor rooms that are both inviting and easy to maintain.
+With good design and an effective plant palette, I create a "sense of place" in your landscape.

 PLANT OF THE MONTH